ggfevans/daggerheart-campaign-vault/03-WORLD/npcs/reachguard-elders.md

 ### Ongoing Pursuit
 **Manhunt Authorization**: Elders have authorized scout patrols to track and apprehend Banjo for justice.

+**Resource Conflict**: The Banjo pursuit now competes with urgent needs for structural repair and exposure prevention following the Shalk Chasm seismic event.

-**Community Safety**: Continued concern that Banjo's corruption might spread to other communities or lead threats back to Thornhaven Reach.
+**Community Safety**: Continued concern that Banjo's corruption might spread to other communities or lead threats back to Thornhaven Reach - now complicated by the community's increased vulnerability to discovery.

-**Precedent Maintenance**: Need to demonstrate that community law applies to everyone, regardless of individual abilities or past service.
+**Precedent Maintenance**: Need to demonstrate that community law applies to everyone, regardless of individual abilities or past service - though some question whether traditional justice should take priority during an exposure crisis.

 ## 🔗 Current Relationships